bilalcaliskan/varnish-cache-invalidator/README.md

 ### Customization
 Varnish-cache-invalidator can be customized with several environment variables.
-You can pass environment variables via [sample config file](config/sample.yaml).
+You can pass environment variables via [sample deployment file](deployment/sample.yaml).
 Here is the list of variables you can pass:

 ```
 SERVER_PORT             Web server port to handle incoming http requests.
 Defaults to "3000".